 Read more: Explore different chatbot use cases and examples.

-With that out of the way, let’s check out key benefits of using these intelligent virtual assistants.
+With that out of the way, let’s check out best practices when using these intelligent virtual assistants.

 Implementing a conversational user interface can significantly enhance customer engagement and streamline various processes.
 However, to maximize its effectiveness, it’s essential to follow some best practices.

-Here are tips that will help you design a conversational UI that offers a seamless user experience:
+Here are tips that will help you design a conversational UI that offers a seamless client experience:

 1. Focus on user experience

 Prioritize creating an intuitive and engaging user experience.
-Use natural language and a human-like chatting style that feels conversational, and ensure the system can handle various ways users might phrase questions or commands.
-Incorporate context awareness so that the interface remembers previous interactions, making the conversation feel more fluid and coherent.
+When training the chatbot, use natural language and a human-like chatting style that feels conversational.
+Also, ensure the system can handle various ways users phrase questions or commands.
+On top of that, incorporate context awareness so that the interface remembers previous interactions, making the conversation feel more fluid and coherent.

 2. Balance automation with human touch